KTH Relocation recommends getting a good idea of what your personal finances in Sweden will be like before you arrive at KTH.

 Tax relief for foreign key personnel

 Foreign key personnel – executives, experts, researchers, and others – may qualify for special tax relief when working in Sweden.
-You or your employer must submit an application to Forskarskattenämnden for tax relief within three months of the start of your employment.
+You must submit your application within three months of the start of your employment.

 If you are going to be employed by KTH, and pay tax in Sweden, you may apply for a tax reduction, due to dual residence, if you keep a residence outside of Sweden.

 If you are going to be a PhD in Sweden, you will be able to get your student discount card.